rogerallen/stockpredictr/README.md

 http://stockpredictr.appspot.com code from https://code.google.com/p/stockpredictr

-_Mre to come, just getting started on transferring from there to here._
+_More to come, just getting started on transferring from there to here._